Real-Time Location Tracking for Field Teams

 The backend turns movement into intelligence

+Location data by itself is noise.
+The backend is what turns GPS pings, timestamps, visits, route changes, and check-ins into something usable.
+That’s where live tracking becomes management intelligence.
 A strong system connects real-time activity with sales operations.
 It reveals patterns over time, not just snapshots in the moment.
-That's how you identify whether a rep's weak output comes from poor sequencing, inconsistent field time, skipped zones, or bad follow-through.
+That’s how you identify whether a rep’s weak output comes from poor sequencing, inconsistent field time, skipped zones, or weak follow‑through.
+This isn’t surveillance software; it’s a control layer for field execution.

 Must‑Have Features That Drive Revenue Not Headaches

-It's 3:30 p.m.
-A rep says the day is full, the pipeline is light, and two priority accounts still haven't been touched.
-That is not a tracking problem.
-It is a management problem.
+It’s 3:30 p.m.
+A rep says the day is full, the pipeline is light, and two priority accounts still haven’t been touched.
+That’s not a tracking problem.
+It’s a management problem.
 The right app gives you the controls to fix it before the day is wasted.
+Buy for revenue control first.
+Buy for compliance second.
+Everything else is window dressing.

 Core functional requirements